Skip to Main Content

 Legal Database Practice Centers

 The following legal research databases all contain Practice Centers or Practice Areas focusing on the regulation of securities.
 While each database provides links to relevant statutes, regulations, administrative guidance, and case law, they each offer a different array of secondary sources and practice tools.
-As a result, it is a good idea to consult as many as possible.
+As a result, it is a good idea to consult as many research databases as possible.

 Primary Sources of Law